 I started working as a journalist at APNS in 1975 and completed a four-year cadetship in journalism and press photography.

-In the mid 80s I worked on high technology trade press before starting my own full-service above and below the line marketing and public relations consultancy that for a decade serviced some of the biggest names in the high technology market in Australia.
+In the mid 80s I worked on high technology trade press before starting my own full-service above and below the line marketing and public relations consultancy that, for a decade, serviced some of the biggest names in the high technology sector in Australia.

 At the same time I continued my journalism career, writing on topics where there was no conflict with any of the PR accounts my company was handling.

-These included: engineering, construction, commodities, infrastructure, oil & gas, tourism, healthcare, transportation, human rights, developing nations’ issues, business, investigative, and general freelancing.
+These included: engineering, construction, commodities, infrastructure, oil & gas, tourism, healthcare, transportation, human rights, developing nations’ issues, business, investigative, and general feature writing.

 I have spent considerable time working in Africa and Asia, with stints in the Middle East, the USA, and England, and have held the position of bureau chief, editor, news editor, CoS, copy editor, and chief copy editor.

-In 1995 I was a Walkley Award finalist for my photographic coverage of the Ebola outbreak in Zaire for The Australian.
+In 1995 I was a Walkley Award finalist for my photographic coverage of the Ebola outbreak in Zaire for The Australian Colour Magazine.

 In the late 90s I established and ran a news and photo bureau in Indonesia for an international news and photo agency.

 I have produced style guides for use by journalists and editors. and in the past was active on the Australian Journalists Association (AJA) (subsequently absorbed by the Media Entertainment and Arts Alliance (MEAA) freelance committee.
-I write my own text, shoot my own stills, and also shoot and edit video.
+I write my own text, shoot my own stills, and also shoot and edit videos.

-I have experience at content creation, development and management, SEO and keyword implementation, as well as in the implementation of social networking marketing (SNM) strategies designed to increase website traffic.
+I have experience at content creation, development and management, SEO and keyword implementation, as well as in the implementation of social network marketing (SNM) strategies designed to increase website traffic.

-This blog contains things that I find interesting, with some articles dating back to 1996.
-Often the stories you find here are the full, original versions of articles published elsewhere, or material that was produced in excess of that required for articles published elsewhere.
+This blog contains topics that I find interesting, with some articles dating back to 1996.
+Often the stories here are the full, original versions of articles published elsewhere, or material that was produced in excess of that required for articles published elsewhere.
 Sadly, all of my historic photos were destroyed by the thieving, manipulative and unaccountable State Trustees, who removed them from their place of storage at my parents house.